 Now that the Dakota Fire Hole is properly constructed, you can partially fill the fire pit chamber with dry combustible kindling materials and light the fire.

 To start the fire I am using a FireSteel, the kind Survival Topics highly recommends to be included in every survival kit.
 These firesteels from FireSteel.com work even when wet and will literally light thousands of fires before wearing out – try doing that with matches or a lighter!
-We sell high quality Firesteels at the lowest prices in the Survival Supplies section of this website.
+They sell high quality Firesteels at the lowest prices in the Survival Supplies section of this website.
 Help support this website and buy them here – I guarantee a quality product.

 Once the flame is going strong, drop it into the fire pit so that it catches the kindling on fire; gradually add sticks so that a strong hot fire is maintained.